TrackerGuru Developer Guide

 * expert user import existing client data from a csv file I can start from an existing database

-* * user with many contacts search a contact by name I can locate details of a person without having to go through the entire list
+* * user with many contacts find a contact by exact name I can find if a contact exist without having to go through the entire list

 Use cases

 (For all use cases below, the System is the 'TrackerGuru' and the Actor is the 'Property Agent', unless specified otherwise.
-The term 'User' will be synonymous to 'Property Agent')
+The term 'User' will be synonymous with 'Property Agent')

 Use case: UC1 - Add a contact